ora0600/confluent-cdc-workshop/terraform/gcp/oraclexe21c/README.md

 # Oracle DB XE Edition running on GCP as docker container

 I did prepare an GCP Compute Service running with an Oracle 21c XE Docker image.
-So, there are no license fees.
+So, there are no license fees, because XE is a free edition of Oracle.
+Typically Oracle CDC Connector from Confluent need an Enterprise Edition.
-CDC is preconfigured, so that everything mentioned [here](https://docs.confluent.io/cloud/current/connectors/cc-oracle-cdc-source/oracle-cdc-setup-includes/prereqs-validation.html#oracle-database-prerequisites-for-oracle-cdc-source-connector-for-product) is already implemented at Oracle level.
+CDC is preconfigured, so that everything mentioned [here](https://docs.confluent.io/cloud/current/connectors/cc-oracle-cdc-source/oracle-cdc-setup-includes/prereqs-validation.html#oracle-database-prerequisites-for-oracle-cdc-source-connector-for-product) is already implemented at the Oracle DB level.
+You just to deploy the Oracle DB Compute service, and you can start playing.

-# Contents
+## Contents

 [1.
 Prerequisites for this build](README.md#Prerequisites-for-this-build)